Canadian Housing Market Report

 SNLR

-For March 2025, Canada’s sales-to-new-listings ratio (SNLR) decreased to 46% from 50% in February 2025, maintaining its status as a balanced market but heading toward buyer's market territory.
+For the month of May 2025, Canada's sales-to-new-listings ratio (SNLR) remained the same at 47% from April 2025, maintaining its status as balanced.
 This indicates that, on the national level, the equilibrium between supply and demand continues to allow sellers to receive reasonable offers while providing buyers with adequate choices.

 An SNLR above 60% suggests a seller's market characterized by limited buyer options and higher competitiveness.
 An SNLR below 40% signals a buyer's market, indicating plentiful listings and increased buyer leverage.
 An SNLR between 40% and 60% represents a balanced market.